ShlokGhadekar/Prometheus_Round2/README.md

-# Prometheus_Round2
-This repository is made for file submission of prometheus tech team recruitments round 2(software domain)

-TASK 1
+Table of Contents
-Ball Detection Dataset and Model Training
+	1. Task 1: Ball Detection Dataset and Model Training
+	•	Dataset Creation
+	•	Model Training
+	•	Model Evaluation and Fine-Tuning
+	•	Inference and Testing
+	•	Model Deployment
+	•	Future Improvements
+	2. Task 2: Player Rating Prediction

-Methodology
+	•	Methodology and Findings
+	•	Machine Learning Part
+	•	Feature Selection Justification
+	•	Model Choice Explanation
+	•	Basic Performance Metrics
+	3. Conclusion

+⸻

+Task 1: Ball Detection Dataset and Model Training

 1. Dataset Creation

-Roboflow Dataset Generation
+	•	Roboflow Dataset Generation:

-The Ball Detection dataset was created using Roboflow by uploading and annotating images.
+	•	The Ball Detection dataset was created using Roboflow, where 20 images were annotated with bounding boxes around the balls.

-Bounding boxes were used to mark the balls in the images for precise annotation.

-The dataset was limited to 20 images, ensuring high-quality annotations for each image.

-The dataset was split into training (13 images) and validation (4 images) sets to evaluate model performance.
+	•	The dataset was split into training (13 images) and validation (4 images) sets.
+	•	The dataset was exported in the YOLOv8 format, containing both images and their corresponding annotation files.

-Exporting the Dataset
+	•	Exporting the Dataset:

-Once annotation was completed, the dataset was exported in the YOLOv8 format.

-The dataset included .txt files for labels and .jpg files for images, following YOLO’s format (class, x_center, y_center, width, height).
+	•	After annotation, the dataset was exported in the YOLOv8 format, which is suitable for training object detection models.
+Each image has a corresponding .txt file with the annotation (class, x_center, y_center, width, height).

 2. Model Training

-Environment Setup
+	•	Environment Setup:

-Google Colab was used to leverage free GPU resources for model training.
+	•	Google Colab was used to train the model with GPU support, providing the necessary environment for efficient model training.

-YOLOv8 Setup
+	•	YOLOv8 Setup:

-The YOLOv8 model was selected due to its efficiency and accuracy in object detection tasks.
+	•	The YOLOv8 model was chosen due to its efficiency and high performance in real-time object detection tasks.

-Training Configuration
+	•	Training Configuration:

-The model was trained using YOLOv8’s built-in functionalities.
+	•	The model was trained using the training set, with the YOLOv8 framework handling data loading, model configuration, and optimization through the Adam optimizer.

-Configurations included input size, batch size, and epochs for optimized training.

-The Adam optimizer was used to adjust model weights during training.

-Both training and validation data were used to monitor performance.

 3. Model Evaluation and Fine-Tuning

-Metrics
+	•	Metrics:

-Key metrics monitored included mean average precision (mAP) and Intersection over Union (IoU).
+	•	Key metrics like Mean Average Precision (mAP) and Intersection over Union (IoU) were monitored during training to assess model performance.

-These metrics helped determine how well the model was detecting objects (balls) in images.

-Hyperparameter Tuning
+	•	Hyperparameter Tuning:

-If the validation performance was unsatisfactory, hyperparameters such as learning rate and batch size were adjusted and retraining was performed.
+	•	Hyperparameters such as learning rate, batch size, and epochs were adjusted to optimize the model’s accuracy.

 4. Inference and Testing

-Model Inference
+	•	Model Inference:

-The trained model was tested on new, unseen images to assess its generalization capabilities.
+	•	After training, the model was tested on new, unseen images to predict the location of the ball using bounding boxes.

-Test images were processed through the model, and predictions were visualized with bounding boxes.

-Prediction Results
+	•	Prediction Results:

-The output included bounding box coordinates and class labels (ball).

-The model successfully detected balls in test images, confirming effective training.
+	•	The model successfully detected balls in test images, demonstrating its ability to generalize to new data.

 5. Model Deployment

-Model Saving
+	•	Model Saving:

-The trained model was saved in a .pt format (PyTorch), making it suitable for future deployment.
+	•	The trained model was saved in a standard format (.pt for PyTorch models), allowing it to be reused for further testing or deployment.

-Download and Usage
+	•	Download and Usage:

-The model was downloaded for future use in real-time applications or further testing.
+	•	The saved model file was downloaded for future use, enabling its application in real-time ball detection.

 6. Future Improvements

-Dataset Expansion
+	•	Dataset Expansion:

-Increasing the dataset size would enhance the model’s ability to generalize in real-world scenarios.
+	•	Expanding the dataset with more images and annotations will enhance model performance.

-Data Augmentation
+	•	Data Augmentation:

-Techniques such as flipping, rotation, and scaling could improve dataset diversity.
+	•	Techniques like flipping, rotation, and scaling could be applied to the dataset to increase its diversity.

-Hyperparameter Tuning
+	•	Hyperparameter Tuning:

-Further adjustments in learning rate, batch size, and epochs could enhance model accuracy.

-This methodology ensures a structured approach to dataset creation, model training, evaluation, and deployment for ball detection using YOLOv8.
+	•	Further fine-tuning of hyperparameters will improve model accuracy and robustness.

+⸻

 Task 2: Player Rating Prediction

 Methodology and Findings

 1. Data Exploration
+	•	Dataset Overview:

-The first step in the analysis was to explore the available data in the European Soccer Database.
-The database contains multiple tables, including information about players, matches, teams, and leagues.
-The focus was on the Player_Attributes table, which provides details such as player ratings, attributes, and related information.
+	•	The data was sourced from the European Soccer Database, with a focus on the Player_Attributes table, which contains information about players, including their attributes and ratings.

-The dataset structure was analyzed by checking available columns, identifying missing values, and removing duplicates.
+	•	Data Exploration Process:
+	•	The first step was to check the structure of the data and identify any missing or duplicate values.

-Summary statistics were computed for key variables such as player rating, potential, and physical attributes (height, weight, etc.) to gain insights into the data distribution.
+	•	Basic statistics were calculated for key variables such as player ratings, potential, and physical attributes (e.g., height, weight).

 2. Visualizations

-Three key visualizations were generated to better understand the data:
+	•	Age Distribution:

-Age Distribution: A histogram of player ages was created to analyze the age demographics and understand if younger or older players tend to have better ratings.
+	•	A histogram was created to visualize the distribution of player ages.
+It helped to analyze whether younger or older players tend to have higher ratings.

-Rating Distribution: A histogram of overall player ratings helped identify any skewness or imbalance in the rating data.
+	•	Rating Distribution:
+	•	A histogram was also used to visualize how player ratings are distributed, revealing whether the ratings are skewed or evenly spread.
+	•	Correlation Heatmap:

-Correlation Heatmap: A heatmap of feature correlations helped determine the relationships between different player attributes (such as passing, dribbling, and shooting) and their potential impact on player ratings.
+	•	A correlation heatmap was generated to identify relationships between various player attributes, such as passing, dribbling, and shooting.
+This helped in understanding which features are most influential in predicting player ratings.

-These visualizations provided meaningful insights and guided the feature selection process.

 Machine Learning Part: Player Rating Prediction

 Feature Selection Justification

-The following features were chosen based on their potential influence on player ratings:
+The features chosen for predicting player ratings were selected based on their relevance to a player’s performance:

-Age: Older players might have more experience, which could influence their ratings.
+	•	Age: Age is often associated with experience and peak physical performance, impacting player ratings.

-Height and Weight: These physical attributes can affect performance, especially in aspects such as strength and stamina.
+	•	Height and Weight: Physical attributes play a role in a player’s performance, influencing aspects like balance, stamina, and strength.

-Value: A player’s market value often reflects their overall skill and performance level.
+	•	Value: The market value of a player can be an indicator of their skill and performance.

-These features were selected as they likely have a direct or indirect impact on the player’s overall rating.

 Model Choice Explanation

-A Linear Regression model was chosen for predicting player ratings due to the following reasons:
+A Linear Regression model was chosen for this prediction task:

-Simplicity: Linear regression is an effective baseline model for regression tasks where relationships between features and the target variable are assumed to be linear.
+	•	Simplicity: Linear regression is a simple yet effective method for regression tasks where relationships between variables are assumed to be linear.

-Interpretability: The model coefficients provide insights into how each feature influences the predicted player rating.

-Given that the task involves predicting a continuous variable (overall rating), linear regression was an appropriate choice.
+	•	Interpretability: Linear regression offers clear coefficients, making it easy to understand the influence of different features on the player rating.

 Basic Performance Metrics

-After training the model, the following performance metrics were recorded:

-Mean Absolute Error (MAE): The MAE was 1.58, indicating that, on average, the model’s predictions were off by 1.58 rating points.
+	•	Mean Absolute Error (MAE): 1.58 – The predicted ratings were, on average, off by 1.58 points from the actual ratings.

-R-squared (R²): The R² value was 0.466, meaning that approximately 46.6% of the variance in player ratings was explained by the chosen features.
-While reasonable, this suggests that additional features could improve the model’s performance.
+	•	R-squared (R²): 0.47 – The model explained 46.6% of the variance in player ratings, indicating that while the model performs well, there’s still room for improvement.

+⸻

 Conclusion

-This analysis provided valuable insights into the factors influencing player ratings in the European Soccer Database.
-The predictive model demonstrated that player ratings can be estimated with reasonable accuracy using a simple linear regression approach.
-However, further improvements can be made by:

-Incorporating additional relevant features such as passing, dribbling, and defensive attributes.

-Experimenting with more advanced models such as Decision Trees or Neural Networks.

-Applying feature engineering techniques to better capture player performance characteristics.

-This project successfully showcased a structured approach to player rating prediction using data exploration, visualization, and machine learning.
+Task 1: Ball Detection Model
+	•	The ball detection model successfully identified balls in images using the YOLOv8 object detection algorithm.
+Although the dataset was limited, the model performed well and can be improved with more data and hyperparameter tuning.

+Task 2: Player Rating Prediction
+	•	The linear regression model for predicting player ratings showed reasonable performance with a MAE of 1.58 and an R² of 0.47.
+Future improvements can be made by adding more features or trying more complex models.

+Both tasks demonstrate the potential for leveraging machine learning in the field of soccer analytics, and there are opportunities to enhance these models through data expansion and feature engineering.